CALEB, living with Duchenne,

-Short for deoxyribonucleic acid (dee-oxy-rybo-new-clay-ick acid), DNA is found in nearly every cell in our body, and is a double helix, or what looks like a twisted ladder, that carries all our genetic information.
+Short for deoxyribonucleic acid (dee-oxy-rybo-new-clay-ick acid), DNA carries all our genetic information.
+It is found in nearly every cell in our body.

 A type of error in your genes where there are extra copies of a part of a gene, a whole gene, or a series of genes.

 A protein muscles need to work properly.
 It helps strengthen and protect the cells in our muscles as we use them.
 When you don't have enough or any dystrophin, muscles can become damaged and weak.

 The dystrophin gene, also called the DMD gene, it is the largest gene in the body.
 The mRNA that comes from the dystrophin gene contains 79 exons that are linked together to form the instructions for making dystrophin, a protein muscles need to work properly.

 A section of DNA or RNA that helps provide the instructions for making proteins.